 Examinations are scheduled to take place on Wednesday, July 30, 2014 and Thursday, July 31, 2014.

 University of Baltimore School of Law grading standards apply to all students except those from Haifa University.
 (Some law schools recognize credit for summer abroad programs on a pass/fail basis).

-All students enrolled in the program can take up to six credits from the three courses offered.
+All students enrolled in the program can take up to four credits from the two courses offered.
 The courses have no prerequisites, and are taught by American and Israeli law professors.
 All classes will be presented in English.

 An examination of how various aspects of the First Amendment to the United States Constitution — particularly freedom of expression, religious liberty, and the right of privacy — might be treated differently in other modern democracies.
 Specific emphasis will be placed on a comparison of hate-speech regulations in America and elsewhere, and the extent to which freedom of speech protects words that incite.

 The program will include a two-day trip to Jerusalem, including exclusive guided tours of the Supreme Court and the Knesset.
 Accommodations will be at a hotel located near the Old City.
 In addition, there will be a one-day trip to important historical sites in northern Israel.
 Optional tours to other locations will also be available.